 Compound Interest Calculator by Calculate Stuff

-By pressing the calculate option after inserting the values, you will see a pie-chart which indicates your initial and regular investment along with the interest for the whole years of investment.
+By pressing the calculate option after inserting the values, you will see a pie-chart that indicates your initial and regular investment along with the interest for the whole years of investment.
 You will also see the investment growth chart for different years.
 For your own benefits, this site will also show you the yearly and monthly breakdown of your investments.
 To get the help of this website, click on the link below.

 In this article, we mainly discuss the general formula for compound interest and how the future value of some investment and interest is calculated using the formula of compound interest.
 We also discuss the FV function that can be used as a compound interest calculator in excel.

-So, basically you can apply the direct formula of compound interest or you can use the FV function for calculating the future value of some amount of investment based on different factors.
+So, basically, you can apply the direct formula of compound interest or you can use the FV function for calculating the future value of some amount of investment based on different factors.

 The Excel file in which the whole calculations are done is attached below so that you can have a brief idea about the topic.